jared-hughes/nuova/README.md

 ## This Repository

 - `raw-nuova.c`: the definitive Nuova interpreter.
-Run with `bin/prog` as the input via `make run-raw-nuova`
+Run with `bin/prog` as the input via `make run-raw-nuova`, or `./bin/nuova fizzbuzz` to run a different file as input.
 - `nuova.c`: a formatted version with debugging statements (prints to `logs/nuova.log`), memory limit, and runtime limit.
-Run with `bin/prog` as the input via `make run-nuova`
+Run with `bin/prog` as the input via `make run-nuova`.
-- `sources/*.s`: my solutions to the tasks, in an assembly-like format
+- `sources/*.s`: my solutions to the tasks, in an assembly-like format.
 - `compiler.c`, `compiler.h`: my primary compiler for generating Nuova code.
-Generate `bin/prog` (Nuova bytecode) for a particular program using `make run-compiler prog=cat-terminating`.
+Generate Nuova bytecode at `bin/prog` for a particular program using `make run-compiler prog=cat-terminating`.
-- `solver.py`: my first attempt, using Z3 (Z3 is no faster than exhaustive search since the hash has no useful patterns)
+- `solver.py`: my first attempt, using Z3 (though Z3 is no faster than exhaustive search since the hash has no useful patterns)
+- See the releases page for binaries of programs for all six tasks.

 ## Hash details

 The hash itself is a three-round multiply-xorshift hash, named `triple32` from [Hash Prospector](https://github.com/skeeto/hash-prospector), which notes "this hash function is indistinguishable from a perfect PRF (e.g. a random permutation of all 32-bit integers)."
 Nuova names this function `P`.
 Fortunately, since `P` is collisionless, it is invertible.
 Also `P(0) = 0`, which has some niche use.

-## Instructions
+## Execution

 Program and data is stored on the same "unbounded" (bounded by 32 bit integer addressing) tape of unsigned 32-bit integers (call it `mem`).
 In each step, the memory at the instruction pointer (initially 0) is read like `instruction = mem[ip]`, and the instruction pointer is incremented.
 If that instruction is one of the 23 valid instructions, then the corresponding statement occurs (described below) and the next step begins.
-Otherwise, all three of the registers (`a`, `b`, and `c`) get hashed with `P`), and the next step begins.
+Otherwise, all three of the registers (`a`, `b`, and `c`) get hashed through `P`, and the next step begins.

-Three instructions are load-immediate
+Three instructions are load-immediate:

 ```c
 0x0F: a = mem[ip++];